aria-tools/ARIA-tools/docs/MIGRATION.md

 - Use `aria-tools <command>` as the primary interface.
 - Keep legacy script entry points installed during the compatibility period.
-- Use modern `pyproject.toml` packaging with optional extras.
+- Use modern `pyproject.toml` packaging with one install surface.
 - Use native Python process execution instead of GNU `parallel`.
 - Run tests against the installed package rather than a source-path shim.